tanyapohn/grab-traffic/README.md

 ## Main Files

-For  training steps:
-- `gen_training_feats.py`: Create based features from training set which produces features such as mean and median based on time interval, coverts geohash6 to x, y, z coordinates and a consecutive values of 0s demand

-- `gen_training_feats_2.py`: After the based features had been created, this method allows to generate the difference between moving average and based features.

-- `trainer.py`: Train the model

 To run the predictor:

 ``` bash
 $ python predictor.py --path [test_set_path]
 ```

-where *[test_set_path]* is a specified absolute path of your _test_set.csv_.
+where *[test_set_path]* is a specified absolute path of your _test_set.csv_ in string format.
 This predictor produces the results of both **T+1** and **T+5** stored under `results` directory of this project.

 - `predictor.py` also automatically generates all features

+For  training steps:
+- `gen_training_feats.py`: Create based features for 1st model from training set which produces features such as mean and median based on time interval, coverts geohash6 to x, y, z coordinates and a consecutive values of 0s demand

+- `gen_training_feats_2.py`: After the based features had been created, this method allows to generate the difference between moving average and based features for 1nd model.

+- `trainer.py`: Train the models

+- `training_T_plus_1_xgb.ipynb`, `training_T_plus_5_xgb.ipynb` : Train the 1st model and 2nd model in jupyter notebook
+*(It's not very clean, but I want to show you how I trained them)*

 ## File Structure
 ```bash